 Myrtus communis is a small, evergreen tree, native to the Mediterranean region.
+Adopt the seed of the common myrtle for an individual and distinctive wedding gift.

 The star-shaped flower has five sepals, five petals and numerous stamens.
 The flowers are usually white and are pollinated by insects.
-The leaf contains a fragrant essential oil that was traditionally used in colognes and skin tonics It was also used in many herbal remedies and medicines as an astringent, an antiseptic, a decongestant and to heal wounds.
+The leaf contains a fragrant essential oil that was traditionally used in colognes and skin tonics.
+It was also used in many herbal remedies and medicines as an astringent, an antiseptic, a decongestant and to heal wounds.
 The fresh aroma of the oil is excellent at clearing the airways and relieving respiratory conditions.

 The fruit is a round berry containing several seeds, most commonly blue-black in colour.
 The seeds are dispersed by birds that eat the berries.
 In Corsica and Sardinia the berries are macerated in alcohol to produce an aromatic liqueur called Mirto.